JAZSI/OwOfier/README.md

 # @jaszi/owo

+> Just copy the function in the index.js to your code UwU

 @jaszi/owo is a simple package that allows you to "owoify" your text by replacing certain words and letters with "owo" variations.

 ## Installation